neondatabase/website/content/docs/guides/manage-database-access.md

 This section describes how to create roles in Neon via SQL and grant the roles access to database objects.
 Access must be granted at the database, schema, and schema object level.
 For example, to grant access to a table, you must also grant access to the database and schema in which the table resides.
 If these access permissions are not defined, the role will not be able access the table.

-In the following sections, we'll cover how to create read-only and read-write roles in Neon with access to a specific database and schema.
-For a summary of the required SQL statements, see []().
+In the following sections, we'll cover how to create read-only and read-write roles with access to a specific database and schema.
+For a summary of the required SQL statements, see [Statement summary for read-only and read-write roles](#statement-summary-for-read-only-and-read-write-roles).

 ### Create a read-only role

 To create a read-only role:

+1. Connect to your database from an client such as [psql](/docs/connect/query-with-psql-editor) or [pgAdmin](https://www.pgadmin.org/), or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-1. Create a `read_only` role using the following statement.
+2. Create a `read_only` role using the following statement.
 Neon requires specifying a password when creating a role with SQL.
 Since this is a shared role used for privilege management, the `LOGIN` privilege is optional and not included.

     ```sql
     CREATE ROLE read_only PASSWORD '<password>';